Mandelbrot, Chaos Theory, and The Misbehavior of Markets

 ― Benoît B. Mandelbrot, The (Mis)Behavior of Markets

 In the interest of your time, don’t pick up the book unless you have an interest in fractals and investing.
 Or, note that Nassim Nicholas Taleb remarked that Mandelbrot’s book is: “The deepest and most realistic finance book ever published.”

 Mandelbrot’s subtitle is “a fractal view of financial turbulence.”
-You now understand that turbulence (or volatility) is fractal in nature.
-From this, he points out that we have to view risk, rewards, and extreme risk (ruin) through the lens of fractals to have a deep understanding of them.
+You now understand that turbulence (or volatility) is fractal.
+He points out that we have to view risk, rewards, and extreme risk (ruin) through the lens of fractals to have a deep understanding of them.

-Before we get to some deeper points, let’s go through the three sections of the book.
+Before we get to some deeper points, let’s go through the book’s three sections.

 The Misbehavior of Markets: A Fractal View of Financial Turbulence

 First Part: Models Fail to Describe the Market